sara-iqbal/Agentic-Credit-Risk-Engine/README.md

 ---

 ##  Executive Summary
 This project builds a regulatory-grade **Credit Risk Scoring System** compliant with **Basel III** standards.
-Unlike "black box" machine learning models, this engine uses **Weight of Evidence (WoE)** transformation and **Logistic Regression** to ensure 100% interpretability—a critical requirement for financial regulation.
+Unlike "black box" machine learning models, this engine uses **Weight of Evidence (WoE)** transformation and **Logistic Regression** to ensure 100% interpretability a critical requirement for financial regulation.

 The system is operationalized via a full-stack **Streamlit Banking Dashboard** that goes beyond simple prediction.
 It integrates **Agentic AI (Llama-3)** to automate customer communication, performs real-time **IFRS 9 Stress Testing**, and includes an **MLOps Drift Monitor** to ensure model reliability in volatile economic conditions.